aztony0510/aztony0510.github.io/index.md

 # Anthony Zapata's Portfolio

-I am a Pre-Buisness major at CSUF and i plan to graduate $
+I am a Pre-Buisness major at CSUF and i plan to graduate in 2028

 # Favorite CPSC120L Labs